dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 Run the `setup-database` script before using since the plugin needs to update the database.

-The plugin does not have andy additional dependencies so you do not need to run the `initialize-plugin` script.
+The plugin does not have any additional dependencies so you do not need to run the `initialize-plugin` script.

 ## Configuration